 3. Drag and Drop Form Builder

-The Gravity Forms builder has a range of ready-made fields that you can simply drag and drop onto your form.
+But it gets even easier!
+The Gravity Forms builder offers a wide range of ready-made fields that you can simply drag and drop directly onto your form.
+Need a name field?
+Drag it.
+Want an email address field?
+Drag it.
+It’s that simple.

 You can also customize the form layout, including arranging the fields into multiple columns.